JungAn2/MarkdownNotes/COSC370/Knowledge checks/All-in-one.md

 Match the name of the approach towards implementing a control plane with a description of how this approach works.

 - Per-router control plane.
-    - ```Individual routing algorithm components - with a component operating in each and every router - interact with each  other in the control plane.
+    - &#x1F449;```Individual routing algorithm components - with a component operating in each and every router - interact with each  other in the control plane.
 The individual routing algorithm component executing in a given router computes the local fowarding table fir that router.```
 - Software-defined networking (SDN).
-    - ```A (typically) remote controller gathers information from routers, and then computes and installs the forwarding tables in routers.```
+    - &#x1F449;```A (typically) remote controller gathers information from routers, and then computes and installs the forwarding tables in routers.```

 # 5.2-1 WHAT’S A “GOOD” PATH?

 What is the definition of a “good” path for a routing protocol?
 Chose the best single answer.

-- ```Routing algorithms typically work with abstract link weights that could represent any of, or combinations of, all of the other answers.```
+- &#x1F449;```Routing algorithms typically work with abstract link weights that could represent any of, or combinations of, all of the other answers.```
 - A high bandwidth path.
 - A low delay path.
 - A path that has little or no congestion.